- Assisted School Travel Program

 - The National Collection of Comparable Data for Students with Disability

-Trade Training Centres (TTC)CBGA Programs
+Trades Skills/Training Centres (TTC)CBGA Programs

 The Trade Training Centres in Schools Program is an important element of the Australian Government's Education Revolution.
 This program has been renamed as the Trades Skills Program.

 The Australian Government is providing $2.5 billion over 10 years from 2008 to enable all secondary schools across Australia to apply for up to $1.5 million for Trade Training Centres.
 The Program assists in improving access, quality and relevance of trade training in schools, which will support increased retention rates in the secondary years of education.
 Trade Training Centres are also helping to address national skills shortages in traditional trades and emerging industries.
 Trade Training Centres will provide a greater opportunity for students to make a successful transition to further education and training and the workforce.